lilychencodes/aircall-ts/README.md

 - [x] Use Typescript.
 - [x] Provide filtering feature.
 Provided ability to filter by call type and direction.

-## Improvements for a real production setting
+## Improvements for a more scalable setting
+Some design choices made on this project were based on the project scope.
-If this were a real application in production, I'd make a few adjustments.
+If I were building this application for production where the data volume is large, I'd make a few adjustments.

 These are:

 1. Use a Redux architecture to handle application state.
 Dispatch thunks to make api calls, which update the Redux store.